joaoflaviosantos/fastapi-async-sqlmodel-boilerplate/README.md

 After activating the virtual environment, pre-commit hooks will check your commits before they are committed.

-Feel free to use this boilerplate as a starting point for your own projects, and adapt it based on your specific requirements and use cases.
-Happy coding! 🌟
+Explore comprehensive instructions for setting up pre-commit steps and understanding their benefits in the [Pre-Commit Guide](docs/pre-commit-instructions.md) located within the project's documentation.

 ## 🌐 Reference Projects

 - [FastAPI Boilerplate by Igor Magalhães](https://github.com/igorbenav/FastAPI-boilerplate)
 - [FastAPI Alembic SQLModel Async by Jonathan Vargas](https://github.com/jonra1993/fastapi-alembic-sqlmodel-async)
 - [The Ultimate FastAPI Async Setup by Evgeniy Tretyakov](https://github.com/ETretyakov/hero-app)

+Feel free to use this boilerplate as a starting point for your own projects, and adapt it based on your specific requirements and use cases.
+Happy coding! 🌟